acoustic-content-samples/sample-sites-pzn/README.md

 	}
 ]
 ```
 Page content items that have these tags are shown to users with the corresponding role, chosen from a dropdown menu in the login screen.
-This list can be edited in the **PZN members** element of the **Login form** content item, without touching the SPA code.
+This list can be edited in the **PZN role tags** element of the **Login form** content item, without touching the SPA code.

 ### Page filtering